-Was this a terrible accident, a badly thought out plan that went horribly wrong or clear-cut murder?
+as this a terrible accident, a poorly thought out plan that went wrong, or clear-cut murder?
 Through exhaustive research with access for the first time to the original police files, Diane Janes has pieced together this tragic story taking the reader back in time and revealing what happened on that night and the name of a viable suspect in the case.

 Mirror Books, 18 May 2017, Paperback and Kindle, 400 Pages

 The story of Evelyn Foster is gripping from page one and once started it is impossible to let go until you know how the story ends.
 Diane Janes has used her skill and experience to walk you through this tragic tale in a relaxed but engaging style.
-Her ability to take you back to 1931 England, the way of the life, the attitudes and the culture increases this books grip and the impact of the details within its pages.
+Her ability to take you back to 1931 England, the way of life, the attitudes, and the culture increases this book’s grip and the impact of the details within its pages.

 Q & A with Crime Writer Diane Janes